gala54/cp-templates/docs/lca.md

 ### Overview

-> A template for commputing the LCA of two nodes in a tree using the euler tour techinque and range minimum queries
+> A class for computing the least common ancestor (LCA) of two nodes in a tree using euler tour techinque and range minimum queries

 ### Usage